Penang Food Guide – 40 Street Food To Try in 2023

 While doctors say there is no evidence that drinking coconut water eases vaccination side effects such as fever – Fresh coconut water is always a popular drink in the tropical heat.

-Besides fresh coconut water, some of the stalls sell coconut jelly and the famous coconut shake, a blended drink made with coconut water, coconut flesh, and ice cream.
+Besides fresh coconut water, some stalls sell coconut jelly and the famous coconut shake, a blended drink made with coconut water, coconut flesh, and ice cream.

 Recommended Stalls: